A new algorithm to determine the creation or depletion term of parabolic equations from boundary measurements: Introduction

-Problem \ref{cip} has uncountable applications in the reality.
+Problem \ref{cip} has uncountable {practical} applications.
 In fact, suppose that interior points of a medium are not accessible.
-In this case, by measuring both the function $u$ and the flux at the boundary of that medium for a certain period of time and by solving Problem \ref{cip}, one can determine the coefficient $c(\x)$ of the governing equation in \eqref{para eqn}, which enables us to inspect that medium without destructing it.
+In this case, by measuring some boundary information of the function $u$, which are the heat and the heat flux in this paper, for a certain period of time and by solving Problem \ref{cip}, one can determine the coefficient $c(\x)$ of the governing equation in \eqref{para eqn}, which enables us to inspect that medium without destructing it.
 We recall here a specific example in bioheat transfer.
 In this field, the coefficient $c(\x)$ represents the blood perfusion.
-The knowledge of this coefficient plays a crucial role in calculating the temperature of the blood flowing through the tissue, see \cite{CaoLesnic:amm2019}.
-The uniqueness of Problem \ref{cip} is still open and considered as an assumption of in this paper.
-One can find the uniqueness of other versions of Problem \ref{cip} in \cite{BeilinaKlibanovBook, BukhgeimKlibanov:smd1981, PrilepkoKostin:RASBM1993} when some internal data are assumed to be known.
+The knowledge of this coefficient plays a crucial role in calculating the temperature of the blood flowing through the tissue, see \cite{CaoLesnic:amm2019}. {The uniqueness of Problem \ref{cip} is still open and is studied in an approximation context of this paper.} One can find the uniqueness of other versions of Problem \ref{cip} in \cite{BeilinaKlibanovBook, BukhgeimKlibanov:smd1981, PrilepkoKostin:RASBM1993} when some internal data are assumed to be known.
 When the Dirichlet to Neuman map is given, the reader can find the uniqueness in \cite{Isakov:ip1999}.
-Another related problem is the inverse problem of recovery from the measurement of the final time for parabolic equations.
-This problem is very important and interesting, see \cite{klibanovYagola:arxiv2019, LiNguyen:arxiv2019, TuanKhoaAu:SIAM2019, Prilepko:pam2000, Tuan:ip2017} for theoretical results and numerical methods.
+The uniqueness of Problem \ref{cip} is an assumption in this paper.
+Another related problem is the inverse problem of recovery other coefficients, for e.g., the diffusion, or the initial condition from the measurement of the final time for parabolic equations.
+This problem is very important and interesting, see \cite{klibanovYagola:arxiv2019, LiNguyen:IPSE2019, TuanKhoaAu:SIAM2019, Prilepko:pam2000, Tuan:ip2017} for theoretical results and numerical methods.
+In this paper, we model the function $u$ defined on $\R^d \times [0, \infty)$.
+However, the reader will see in Sections \ref{sec system} and \ref{sec method - quasi}, our analysis and algorithm are made inside $\Omega$.
+In other words, our method works when domain of the function $u$ and model \eqref{para eqn} is restricted to $\Omega$.